Vankog/TurtleHub/docs/Setup.md

     message = "dail8859/TurtleHub#%BUGID%"
     append = true

-    # Label shown next to the input field if no provider is present:
+    # Label shown next to the input field if no provider plugin is present:
     label = "Issue/Pull Request #"

     # The typed issue / pull request IDs must be numbers: